 Read more: 10 Home Remedies for Excess Uric Acid

 This plant has been used for several years to treat eczema or psoriasis, among other skin conditions.

 An infusion can be prepared from one handful of dandelion flowers in one cup of boiling water.
 Allow to cool and it will also be perfect for washing wounds (moisten a cotton ball in it and rub it over the affected area).

 Dandelion has a significant amount if iron in the leaves and can be used to prevent or reduce anemia.
 It also allows the body to recover after being iron deficient for a long time.

-It is great for pregnant women that generally develop anemia during gestation.
+It is also great for pregnant women who develop anemia during gestation.

 Helps with eye health

 People that suffer from poor night vision or are likely to suffer from some sort of macular deformation can consume dandelion to add vitamin A, beta-carotenes, and helenin to their diets.